tonytvo/blog-generator/content/blog/how-to-talk-to-anyone-summary/index.md

 ## watzlawick's axiom theory - how relationships fail

-an axiom is a valid truth that needs no proof at the end of the 1960s the communication theorist Paul waslowick together with other researchers came up with five axioms to explain how interpersonal communication especially in relationships fails
+- an axiom is a valid truth that needs no proof
+- at the end of the 1960s the communication theorist Paul waslowick together with other researchers came up with five axioms to explain how interpersonal communication especially in relationships fails

 - **you cannot not communicate a man**
-  - comes home sits down stares into space and is silent his wife looks at him and asks him how he is he says nothing and yet he communicates something it is immediately clear that something must have happened even if you say nothing you are saying something
+  - comes home, sits down, stares into space, and is silent, his wife looks at him and asks him how he is, he says nothing and yet he communicates something.
+It is immediately clear that something must have happened even if you say nothing you are saying something

 - **all communication has a relationship aspect and a Content aspect**
   - the content aspect is *what we say*, the relationship aspect *includes how we say things* but also *who says something* [see Schultz fontans communication model](#schultz-von-thuns-communication-model---why-we-should-talk-to-each-other-about-how-we-talk-to-each-other), **who says something and how it is said always way heavier than what is said**. *if we are offended by a complete stranger it affects us less than if our partner offends us*